SAMexpert logo

 Very little information is catered to customers

-Procurement, IT procurement, has no time for nitty-gritty licensing details.
-Things are overwhelming enough.
-There are hundreds of vendors to manage.
+Procurement, especially IT procurement, has no time for nitty-gritty licensing details.
+Things are overwhelming enough, and there are hundreds of vendors to manage.

-See, Microsoft and Microsoft partners, they know that too.
+See, Microsoft and Microsoft partners know that, too.
 I bet you haven't been told more than half of what I'm about to explain in this article.

 You'll find that 99% of the available information is catered to Microsoft Partners.
 It explains how to sell, not how to approach buying licences.
 It doesn't even mention the breaking changes between the Enterprise Agreement you've been dealing with for the last 20 years and the CSP program.